ff3l/puppet-ff_gw/README.md

 Martin Schütte <info@mschuette.name>

-This module tries to automate the configuration of a Freifunk (Hamburg) Gateway.
+This module tries to automate the configuration of a Freifunk (Dreiländereck) Gateway.
-The idea is to implement the step-by-step guide on http://wiki.freifunk.net/Freifunk_Hamburg/Gateway
+The idea is to implement the step-by-step guide on http://wiki.freifunk-3laendereck.net/Gateways

 A generalization for other communities would be nice, but right now this is all experimental and we will be glad when it works for our own gateways.